 I don’t really believe that a story lover can have only one favourite book.
 There are different books for different moods and different parts of your life.
 I have loved many books but a few of my standouts are:

 The Harry Potter series by J K Rowling with my standout book being The Order of the Phoenix.
 When I fall in love with a story I enjoy re-reading them.
 The books in the Harry Potter series have been re-read more than anything else I own.
 When I’m in need of comfort, these are the books I will usually turn to.
 They are books of amazing world building and characters who have come to life in my imagination.
-My favourite fictional house is the Burrow, I would love to browse Diagon Alley, and of course crash out in one of the Hogwarts common rooms (I’m a Ravenclaw when Pottermore last sorted me).
+My favourite fictional house is the Burrow; I would love to spend hours browsing Diagon Alley; and I’d crash out in one of the Hogwarts common rooms (I’m a Ravenclaw when Pottermore last sorted me).
 I can’t think of another book/series where I have loved so many of the characters either.
 I loved Harry, Hermione and Ron of course but there are so many other characters that I have have true affection for and I really feel that I know them that I can’t list them all here.
 I didn’t start reading them until the early 2000s (The Order of the Phoenix was the first book in the series that I queued for) but I’ve never looked back since.

 The Night Circus by Erin Morgenstern is the book that I would most compare to the experience of being at the theatre.
 The world was so immersive that it breathed to life with scents of caramel and magic.
 It was strange reading it the first time with it’s ringed structure, but if a sign appeared advertising Le Cirque des Reves -The Circus of Dreams, I would be running to join the other réveurs with my red scarf flowing behind me.
+I recently read The Starless Sea which is Morgenstern’s second book and it’s equally wonderful.
+I’m sure I will buy whatever come next from her too.

 The Thursday Next series starting with The Eyre Affair by Jasper Fforde.
 A ludicrous detective series in the vein of Douglas Adams based in a parallel universe where being a literary detective is a real (if not lucrative) job.
 I read most of the books while commuting in London and would always get strange looks while I laughed along.
 Perfect for when life is too serious.